 Chem 260 provides an introduction to core concepts in physical chemistry and in analytical chemistry.
-Because these areas, even at an introductory level, are too broad to cover in a single semester, our content-specific goals are relatively modest; these are to:
+Because these areas, even at an introductory level, are too broad to cover in a single semester, our content-specific goals, which are relatively modest, are to:

-In addition to these content-specific goals, we have several important broader goals; these are to:
+In addition to these content-specific goals, we also have several important broader goals; which are to:

-All four textbooks have numerous end-of-chapter problems and provide answers to the some or all problems in an appendix.
+The textbook for this course is Chemistry: Atoms First by OpenStax College, a free textbook you can read on-line or download as a pdf; you will find the textbook at the OpenStax website.
+The schedule provides daily reading assignments and suggested end-of-chapter problems.
 Most of these problems provide practice in the basic calculations necessary for success in this course.
-You should use these end-of-chapter problems to test your facility with these calculations; a subset of suggested problems is available for each of the course's three units.
-We will spend much of our time in class working on comprehensive and integrative problems that build on these basic calcuations and that better reflect typical exam questions.
+You should use these end-of-chapter problems to test your facility with these calculations; answers to these problems are included at the end of the textbook.
+We will spend much of our time in class working on more comprehensive and more integrative problems that build on these basic calculations and that better reflect typical exam questions.

 Your final grade is determined as follows: